liberatos278/discord.ts-framework/README.md

 Also the built-in command handler will check the argument types.
 The long property will only be used if the slash command handler is not enabled.
 This option means that the argument to be specified by the user can consist of more than 1 word.

 ## Sub commands
 You can also create a sub command using a parameter in the parent command.
 The sub command has limited capabilities, but behaves like the command itself.
+It is also necessary to add one parameter to the main command with type 'SUB_COMMAND'.
 Sub commands can be registered as follows:

 ```js
 ping.registerSubCommand({